Asthma treatment: 3 steps to better asthma control

 information and will only use or disclose that information as set forth in our notice of

 privacy practices.
 You may opt-out of email communications at any time by clicking on

 You'll soon start receiving the latest Mayo Clinic health information you requested in your inbox.

 Please, try again in a couple of minutes

 See more In-depth

 - Asthma care quick reference: Diagnosing and managing asthma.
-National Heart, Lung, and Blood Institute. http://www.nhlbi.nih.gov/guidelines/asthma/asthma_quickref.htm.
-Accessed May 6, 2013.
+National Heart, Lung, and Blood Institute. https://www.nhlbi.nih.gov/sites/default/files/media/docs/asthma_qrg_0_0.pdf.
+Accessed May 29, 2019.

 - Create an asthma management plan.
-American Lung Association. http://www.lung.org/lung-disease/asthma/taking-control-of-asthma/create-an-asthma-management-plan.html.
-Accessed May 6, 2013.
+American Lung Association. https://www.lung.org/lung-health-and-diseases/lung-disease-lookup/asthma/living-with-asthma/managing-asthma/create-an-asthma-action-plan.html.
+Accessed May 29, 2019.